briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

-No person shall sell, offer or expose for sale within the Municipality any electrical materials, equipment, fixtures, appliances or devices which do not bear an Underwriter’s Laboratories or Factory Mutual seal of approval, or which has been declared by the Fire Chief or an inspector for the Bureau of Fire Prevention to be unsafe for use because of design, construction, wiring or assembly.
+No person shall sell, offer or expose for sale within the Municipality any electrical materials, equipment, fixtures, appliances or devices which do not bear an Underwriter's Laboratories or Factory Mutual seal of approval, or which has been declared by the Fire Chief or an inspector for the Bureau of Fire Prevention to be unsafe for use because of design, construction, wiring or assembly.